skip to Main Content

 However, since our dogs will probably be outside to go on walks or just to do their business, it’s a good idea to make sure the plants near our homes are non-toxic and safe for dogs in case your pup decides to have a taste.

-• Basil – also great for cooking!
+• Basil.
+Herbs that are also great for cooking!

-• Lemon Balm – side benefit: bees, hummingbirds, and butterflies love this plant!
+• Lemon Balm.
+Side benefit: bees, hummingbirds, and butterflies love this plant!

-• Marigolds – these flowers repel mosquitoes and also look lovely in a garden.
+• Marigolds.
+These flowers repel mosquitoes and also look lovely in a garden.

-• Rosemary – another plant that’s great in the kitchen – and also attracts butterflies!
+• Rosemary.
+Another plant that’s great in the kitchen—and also attracts butterflies!
 (This plant is not safe for dogs that are prone to seizures.)

 Warning: Do NOT use citronella plants to repel mosquitoes if you have a dog.
 Citronella is deadly to dogs.

-Note: Peppermint and lavender are often recommended as dog-safe pest repellents, but the ASPCA says they are toxic to dogs (ASPCA information on mint and on lavender).
+Note: Peppermint and lavender are often recommended as dog-safe pest repellents, but the ASPCA says they are toxic to pets (ASPCA information on mint and on lavender).
 Some people say that’s just the Pennyroyal variety and that small amounts of peppermint and spearmint are actually helpful to dogs, but please use caution if you’re thinking about adding these plants to your garden.

 Plants that Repel Ticks and Fleas

-• Catnip – if you have cats, they’ll also enjoy this plant.
+• Catnip.
+If you have cats, they’ll also enjoy this plant.

-• Rosemary – this plant is safe for healthy dogs, but it can cause problems in dogs prone to seizures.
+• Rosemary.
+This plant is safe for healthy dogs, but it can cause problems in dogs prone to seizures.

-• Sage – this is another plant that’s great to cook with.
+• Sage.
+This is another plant that’s great to cook with.

 15 Beautiful Indoor Plants That Won’t Cause Your Dog Harm

-A plant doesn’t have to have a specific purpose – it can just be a beautiful and colorful addition to your home!
+A plant doesn’t have to have a specific purpose; it can just be a beautiful and colorful addition to your home!
 Here are 15 common houseplants that you’re likely to find in the lawn and garden department of your local big-box store but which are also non-toxic and safe for the pups in your family:

-• Boston Fern – this is a big, bushy plant that loves indirect light and will grow as big as its pot allows.
+• Boston Fern.
+This is a big, bushy plant that loves indirect light and will grow as big as its pot allows.

-• Ponytail Palm – this is a fun, wild-looking plant that looks like a miniature tree with dozens of thin leaves curling like a fountain in every direction.
+• Ponytail Palm.
+This is a fun, wild-looking plant that looks like a miniature tree with dozens of thin leaves curling like a fountain in every direction.
 It’s also great at handling low light.

-• Prayer Plant – this common plant has fun zebra stripes and pink accents on its oval leaves.
+• Prayer Plant.
+This common plant has fun zebra stripes and pink accents on its oval leaves.

-• Rubber Plant – look for the round-leaved American Rubber variety, NOT the pointy-leaved Indian Rubber variety, which is toxic.
+• Rubber Plant.
+Look for the round-leaved American Rubber variety, NOT the pointy-leaved Indian Rubber variety, which is toxic.

-• Spider Plant – this is another fun plant with wild, curling, striped leaves.
-It also is known for having little “baby” spider plants that hang down and can be grown into new spider plants.
+• Spider Plant.
+This is another fun plant with wild, curling, striped leaves.
+It is also known for having little “baby” spider plants that hang down and can be grown into new spider plants.

-• Venus Fly Trap – this famous carnivorous plant is lethal to bugs, not to dogs.
+• Venus Fly Trap.
+This famous carnivorous plant is lethal to bugs, not to dogs.

 The Tail End

 We all love our dogs and want them to be safe and protected.
-Making sure our homes are only filled with and surrounded by non-toxic plants is a great way to do that.
+Making sure our homes are only filled with and surrounded by dog-friendly plants is a great way to do that.
 If you’re plant shopping and see a plant that you like but isn’t on any of these lists, the ASPCA’s toxic and non-toxic plant database is a great way to find out if it’s safe for your furry friends.
 Stay safe and happy gardening!

-Kristen Levine is a nationally acclaimed pet expert, influencer, and Fear Free Certified® Professional with over 30 years of experience in the industry.
-She's helped millions of pet parents provide the best care at every stage of their pet’s life.
+Kristen Levine is a nationally acclaimed pet expert, influencer, and Fear Free Certified® Professional with over 30 years of experience working with pets.

-This Post Has 0 Comments
+This Post Has One Comment

 Leave a Reply